LLM Reference

 On shared benchmark coverage, SWE-bench Verified has Grok 4 at 76.7 and Qwen3-Max at 78.8, with Qwen3-Max ahead by 2.1 points; τ-bench has Grok 4 at 78.9 and Qwen3-Max at 76.8, with Grok 4 ahead by 2.1 points.
 The largest visible gap is 2.1 points on τ-bench, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

-The capability footprint differs most on vision: Qwen3-Max, reasoning mode: Grok 4, function calling: Qwen3-Max, tool use: Qwen3-Max, and code execution: Grok 4.
-Both models share multimodal input and structured outputs, so the practical split is not just feature count.
+The capability footprint differs most on reasoning mode: Grok 4 and code execution: Grok 4.
+Both models share vision, multimodal input, function calling, and tool use, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-Choose Grok 4 when coding workflow support, larger context windows, and broader provider choice are central to the workload.
-Choose Qwen3-Max when vision-heavy evaluation and lower input-token cost are more important.
+Choose Grok 4 when coding workflow support and broader provider choice are central to the workload.
+Choose Qwen3-Max when long-context analysis, larger context windows, and lower cheapest-tier input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ